JOYFLOWERS/SalInfo/README.md

-# SalInfo
+# Salary Benchmarking Tool
-California County Salary Information Highest Lowest and Average for 2013 data
+This assignment consists of a web application and a presentation explaining the features of the application.